 Believe it or not, a lot of therapists are friends with other therapists.
 So, if it’s reeeeally not a good fit, ask your therapist to refer you to another one!
 There won’t be any hard feelings, because they want you to get the best outcome from therapy that you possibly can.
 And if another therapist is the way to do that, then they’ll defs help you out!

 Ghosting your therapist is the last option, and is usually reserved for the worst-case scenarios!
 Let’s say you have one of the really bad therapists we mentioned above…that might make for a difficult situation when you try to break up with them.
 You don’t want to tell them to their face that they’re not doing a great job — and you might be sooo triggered that even the THOUGHT of talking to them again makes you anxious af.
 In that case, ghosting might be your best bet!

 “I think if your experience was horrible and you had a really bad first session and you never want to go back… You can ghost them, you can call them out, you can use your own judgement,” explains Nadia.
 “I think it’s really awkward and sometimes really hard, so there’s no shame or judgement here if you have ghosted your therapist.”

-For more insight on how to break up with your therapist (from therapists), listen to the “Good Therapists vs. Bad Therapists” episode of the Anxious Like You podcast!
+For more insight on how to break up with your therapist, listen to the “Good Therapists vs. Bad Therapists” episode of the Anxious Like You podcast!